solliancenet/ai-in-a-day/01-aml-model-training/README.md

     ![Verify Azure Machine Learning compute instance is running](./media/check-aml-compute-instance.png)

-    >Note:
-    >
-    >If you launched Azure Machine Learning Studio right after your lab environment was provisioned, you might find the compute instance in a provisioning state.
+    >**Note**: If you launched Azure Machine Learning Studio right after your lab environment was provisioned, you might find the compute instance in a provisioning state.
 In this case, wait a few minutes until it changes its status to `Running`.

 4. From the `Application URI` section associated with the compute instance, select `Jupyter` **(3)**.